All Over Everywhere

 More & More

 I don't know who came up with the idea of pairing on/off Gongster Daevid Allen and noted US eclectic producer/muso (Mark) Kramer, but the combination seems to work, going by their one collaboration, 1993's Who's Afraid?
 More Allen than Kramer, at least to my ears, it's a quirky collection of late '60s-esque psych, with plenty of acoustic guitar, almost-chanted vocals and the relentless electric repetition of Bopera III and More & More.

-Kramer's responsible for the album's occasional keyboard work, including some wavery, high-end Mellotron strings on the title track which, while unusual, are nothing you desperately have to have.
-Given the year of release, it seems likely it's genuine, although early samples were coming in by that point.
-Quit Yr Bullshit's strings sound more like an old string synth than anything; definitely not a Mellotron, anyway.
-Daevid Allen fans will love this, Kramer ones probably less so, while the rest of us will probably sit on the sidelines wondering what all the fuss is about.
+Kramer's responsible for the album's occasional keyboard work, including some wavery, high-end Mellotron strings on the title track which, while unusual, are nothing you desperately have to have, although Quit Yr Bullshit's strings sound more like an old string synth than anything; definitely not a Mellotron, anyway.
+Daevid fans will love this, Kramer ones probably less so, while the rest of us will probably sit on the sidelines wondering what all the fuss is about.
 Good, but niche.